 On February 6, 2019, we received a call from our attorney asking us if we had seen a message on our Adoption.com profile.
 We had not, so we quickly went to that page and opened up a message from a woman whom I will call K. In the message, K shared that she was due in April, saw our profile and would like to talk about placing her baby with us.
 We reached out right away and played phone tag for about three weeks.
 Given our failed adoption in October, we were wary.
 We had not been able to talk with K because whenever we had a phone call set, something always came up.
 As a result, we protected our hearts and didn’t get too invested.

-On Thursday, February 28, Dennis surprised me with my birthday gifts a day early!
+On Thursday, February 28, the night before my 42nd birthday, Dennis surprised me with my birthday gifts early!
 I loved my Lego Hogwarts Great Hall and my Harry Potter puzzle and our Lego Harry Potter Playstation game, and was so excited to spend the night of March 1, my actual birthday, sitting with Dennis enjoying these puzzles and games.

 The morning of Friday, March 1, my sister Julie and I woke up early and went to do some work in the Gilbert Temple of The Church of Jesus Christ of Latter-Day Saints.
 I had some pretty sacred moments there that I won’t share here, but I left the temple feeling uplifted, grateful, valued, and supported in my trials.
 It had been a rough year.
 A roller coaster of hope and disappointment, delight and agony.
 The experience in the temple taught me that I am strong and able to bear the burdens placed on my shoulders.